Minoru/what-we-like/README.markdown

 Those feeds are fetched periodically, parsed and stuffed into the DB.
 The website simply presents latest entries.

+DeviantArt doesn't enable Cross-Origin Resource Sharing, so we cache all images on your server.
+You have to set the size of the cache, and we'll delete older images as new ones arrive.
+This also means you shouldn't link to images hosted on your servers—eventually they'll be gone, and your links will break.
+Give credit to the original creators—link directly to their Deviations instead!

+Instead of missing images, we might want to serve a placeholder saying that the image is gone.
+We could provide more info if we kept information on all entries, but that would lead to unbounded DB growth—not a good thing.
+So dumb placeholder it is.

 ## Haskell Setup

 1. If you haven't already, [install Stack](https://haskell-lang.org/get-started)